 “Working with Woody’s Lodge we have now created a drop-in centre at our very own woodland cabin.
 We very much hope that this collaboration will lead to new friendships for all and increased awareness of both our centre and visual impairment locally."

 We're hoping to run these sessions regularly and local blind veteran Carl will open the cabin for the sessions and meet and greet veterans.

-Carl said: “This is such an amazing opportunity for veterans to get together especially after the last couple of years where opportunities to socialise have been so limited.
+“This is such an amazing opportunity for veterans to get together especially after the last couple of years where opportunities to socialise have been so limited.
 The veteran community is the biggest thing I have in my life, most of my friends are blind veterans.
 It will be lovely to meet the wider veteran community in North Wales.”

 Veterans are invited to attend the official opening of Woody’s Lodge at our Llandudno Centre of Wellbeing on Friday May 27 between 10am and 1pm to try out the activities available including painting and archery.

 Special glasses will be on hand to allow the sighted veterans to experience what it is like for a blind veteran to take part in the activities.
 The glasses mimic certain sight-loss conditions.

 If you, or someone you know, served in the Armed Forces, including National Service, and are now struggling with sight loss, then please get in touch.